intel/sgx-autotools-templates/README.md

 ## M4 Macros

-The M$ macro files define the following functions for use in GNU Autoconf configure.ac files:
+The M4 macro files define the following functions for use in GNU Autoconf configure.ac files:

 | File        | Macro    |